 Created by Davidson alumni of the Watson Fellowship program, the Davidson-Watson scholarships help outstanding students pursue exceptional experiences abroad.

 Established in honor of the Fujita family, the Fujita Arts Grant enables a talented Davidson artist to pursue a high-quality, independent art project (visual art, music, dance or drama) outside of the United States.

 This grant provides summer grants for international study.

 The Hanafi Grant allows for an outstanding experience promoting understanding, appreciation, and celebration of religious diversity abroad.

-Established in honor of the Hirose family, the Hirose Grant enables outstanding students to conduct independent research in the East Asia.
+Established in honor of the Hirose family, the Hirose Grant enables outstanding students and faculty to conduct independent research and language training in East Asia.

 This fund allows for travel in Central or South America.

 Established by James R. McNab, Jr. '66, this endowment enhances Middle East Studies at Davidson by providing funding for library resources, faculty and student conferences, and student research in the Middle East.